andremann/SKG-IF/docs/source/products.rst

 Bibliographic information
 ^^^^^^^^^^^^^^^^
-:Description: An object containing bibliographic information about a **Research product**.
+:Description: An object containing bibliographic information about a :ref:`Research product <Research product>`.
 :Type: Object
 :Use: Mandatory (1)